DC Universe (franchise): The Brave and the Bold

-The film explores members of the "Bat-Family", including introducing Bruce Wayne / Batman's son Damian Wayne as a version of Robin.
+The Brave and the Bold explores members of the "Bat-Family", including introducing Bruce Wayne / Batman's son Damian Wayne as a version of Robin.
 Gunn said the film would be a "strange father and son story" about Batman and Robin.

-After Gunn and Safran were hired, Zaslav said of their new plan for the DCU, "There's not going to be four Batmans".
+After Gunn and Safran were hired, Zaslav said there would not be multiple iterations of Batman with their new plan for the DCU.
 When Gunn and Safran unveiled their initial DCU slate a month later, they included The Brave and the Bold which introduces the DCU version of Batman.
 Gunn said the film was based on Grant Morrison's 2006 to 2013 run on the comics.
 Ben Affleck was confirmed not to be reprising his DCEU role of Batman, while Matt Reeves's version of Batman was confirmed to continue separately from the DCU's version under the DC Elseworlds label.
 The Flash director Andy Muschietti was hired to direct the film in June 2023, with his sister Barbara co-producing alongside Gunn and Safran.
 Muschietti said that development on the film had been postponed by December 2024 because of his other commitments and to ensure it did not conflict with Reeves's The Batman: Part II.
 A writer had been hired for the film by February 2025 and was closely working on the script with Gunn.
 Muschietti was not actively involved in the project by then, but Safran said he would be shown a script once it was ready.
+Christina Hodson was working on the film by late 2025, and she was revealed to be attached to write the script in January 2026.

 Swamp Thing

-The film is a Gothic horror story that explores the "dark origins" of Swamp Thing.
+This Gothic horror film explores the "dark origins" of Swamp Thing.

 In December 2022, James Mangold was reported to be interested in working with Gunn and Safran on a DCU project.
 When the pair unveiled the first projects from their DCU slate in January 2023, they included a new Swamp Thing film.
 Gunn said it would take specific inspiration from Alan Moore's 1984–85 The Saga of the Swamp Thing comic book run.
 After the announcement, Mangold posted a picture of Swamp Thing on social media.
 He was confirmed to be in negotiations to write and direct the film the next day, but was not expected to start work on it until he had completed the films Indiana Jones and the Dial of Destiny (2023) and A Complete Unknown (2024).
 Mangold's involvement was confirmed that April when he had begun writing.
 He was simultaneously working on a planned Star Wars film and was unsure which project would move forward first.
 Gunn described Swamp Thing as a passion project for Mangold.

 Despite being tonally darker than other DCU projects, Gunn and Safran intend for Swamp Thing to be interconnected with the rest of the DCU.